smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 ## Proposed solution

+Reuse the current framework of secure video/audio services, extend that to RPC service.
 RPCs that need protection and RPCs that do not need protection share the same RPC service 7 with encryption enabled.

 ### Background